 Join or donate to groups opposed to these misguided actions or that support major improvements.
 For example Population Research Institute is fighting the overpopulation myth and human rights abuses in population control programs in thirty countries.

-Send my book, Saving Africa from Lies That Kill: How Myths about the Environment and Overpopulation are destroying Third World Countries or excerpts from it to important people that can get things done and influence others.
-Read the first chapter free through Bookfunnel at www.bit.ly/
+Send my book, Saving Africa from Lies That Kill: How Myths about the Environment and Overpopulation are destroying Third World Countriesor excerpts from it to important people that can get things done and influence others.
+Read the first chapter free through Bookfunnel at www.bit.ly/savingafricachapter1.
+(Kindle version is only $2.99 through Amazon.)
+Permission is given here to reproduce sections of my book freely to spread its message of hope and recovery.

 Donate to charities that build immediate infrastructure: wells, toilets, sand dams, sand filters, roads, improved housing, schools, and medical facilities by working directly with the people, not the governments, which may keep most of the donations.
 Recommended: World Vision, Samaritan’s Purse, Christian Broadcasting Network.